fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 ### Create React App with TypeScript

 We can use [create-react-app](https://create-react-app.dev) to create a TypeScript app by adding a
-<i>template</i> argument to the initialisation script.
+<i>template</i> argument to the initialization script.
 So in order to create a TypeScript Create React App, run the following command:

 ```shell
 npx create-react-app my-app --template typescript
 ```

-After running the command, you should have a complete basic React app which uses TypeScript.
+After running the command, you should have a complete basic React app that uses TypeScript.
 You can start the app by running <i>npm start</i> in the application's root.

 If you take a look at the files and folders, you'll notice that the app is not that different from